ygorg/thesis_workspace/citation-kpg/README.md

 	- refseerx: select nounphrases adn then based on DF (number of context in which it appears) take the 10 best
 	- this process is based on two steps:
 		- select candidates in context
-		- rank candidates from diff contexts

-		- or what I can do is concat all contexts
+		- rank candidates from diff contexts (or what I could do is concat all contexts )

 ```python
 import json
 with open('data/data_with_context_autkw.jsonl') as f: